Accelerated Learning with Robustness to Adversarial Regressors: Introduction

 \section{Introduction}

-Iterative gradient-based optimization methods in machine learning commonly employ a combination of time-scheduled learning rates \cite{Shalev_Shwartz_2011,Hazan_2016}, adaptive learning rates \cite{Duchi_2011,Kingma_2017,Wilson_2017}, and/or higher order ``momentum'' based dynamics \cite{Polyak_1964,Nesterov_1983,Wibisono_2016}.
-Variants of the higher order update proposed by Nesterov \cite{Nesterov_1983} in particular, have received significant attention in the optimization \cite{Nesterov_2004,Beck_2009,Bubeck_2015,Carmon_2018,Nesterov_2018} and neural network communities \cite{Krizhevsky_2012,Sutskever_2013} due to their provable guarantees of accelerated learning for classes of convex functions.
-Empirical investigations for non-convex neural network training are also a topic of significant interest \cite{Wilson_2017,Agarwal_2020}.
+Iterative gradient-based optimization methods in machine learning commonly employ a combination of time-scheduled learning rates \citep{Shalev_Shwartz_2011,Hazan_2016}, adaptive learning rates \citep{Duchi_2011,Kingma_2017,Wilson_2017}, and/or higher order ``momentum'' based dynamics \citep{Polyak_1964,Nesterov_1983,Wibisono_2016}.
+Variants of the higher order update proposed by Nesterov \citep{Nesterov_1983} in particular, have received significant attention in the optimization \citep{Nesterov_2004,Beck_2009,Bubeck_2015,Carmon_2018,Nesterov_2018} and neural network communities \citep{Krizhevsky_2012,Sutskever_2013} due to their provable guarantees of accelerated learning for classes of convex functions.
+Empirical investigations for non-convex neural network training are also a topic of significant interest.

-To gain insight into Nesterov's discrete time method \cite{Nesterov_1983}, the authors in \cite{Su_2016} identified the second order ordinary differential equation (ODE) at the limit of zero step size.
-Still pushing further in the continuous time analysis of these higher order methods, several recent results have leveraged a variational approach showing that, at least in continuous time, a larger class of higher order methods exist where one can obtain an arbitrarily fast convergence rate \cite{Wibisono_2016,Wilson_2016}.
-Converting these continuous time systems back to discrete time to obtain an implementable algorithm with comparable convergence rates is an active area of research \cite{Betancourt_2018,Wilson_2018,Shi_2019}.
-It should be noted that in \cite{Su_2016,Wibisono_2016,Wilson_2016,Betancourt_2018,Wilson_2018,Shi_2019}, the analysis is performed for static features/regressors, where the problem is embedded in a dynamic setting in the form of a recursive parameter update.
+To gain insight into Nesterov's discrete time method \citep{Nesterov_1983}, the authors in \citep{Su_2016} identified the second order ordinary differential equation (ODE) at the limit of zero step size.
+Still pushing further in the continuous time analysis of these higher order methods, several recent results have leveraged a variational approach showing that a larger class of higher order methods exist where one can obtain an arbitrarily fast convergence rate \citep{Wibisono_2016,Wilson_2016}.
+An equivalent algorithm in discrete-time to these continuous-time results, which is implementable and has comparable convergence rates, is an active area of research \citep{Betancourt_2018,Wilson_2018,Shi_2019}.
+It should be noted that, quite often, in many of these papers \citep{Su_2016,Wibisono_2016,Wilson_2016,Betancourt_2018,Wilson_2018,Shi_2019}, the analysis is performed for static features/regressors, with any dynamic components arising only due to a recursive update of the parameters.